AntonAcorn/MyLibraryCRUDApp/Readme.txt

  Create, edit or delete people

- And assign or release book for a person
+ And assign or release book for a person.

+ In project  MVC model and JDBCTemplate for database are used database - postgres